Good Earth State Park

 Seasonal Information

-Good Earth State Park is open year-round, with operating hours from 6 a.m. to 11 p.m.
+Good Earth State Park welcomes visitors year-round, operating from 6 a.m. to 11 p.m. daily.

-Between October 1 and April 30, some facilities such as showers, flush toilets, and other water systems may be closed due to seasonal conditions.
+Just know that during the colder months (October 1 through April 30), some facilities like showers, flush toilets, and water systems may be closed due to seasonal conditions.
+The park entrance fee is $15 per vehicle.

 All Features & Facilities